18 Top-Rated Things to Do in Provincetown, MA

 2. Spot a Seal on Race Point Beach

-Race Point Beach has everything you need for a perfect day out.
+Race Point Beach is one of the best beaches in Provincetown.
+As such, it has everything you need for a perfect day out.
 Soft fine sand that doesn't stick to your legs, rolling dunes, an active colony of nesting birds, seals, whales, and surfable waves welcome visitors to this lovely spot.
 It also boasts seasonal restrooms, changing rooms, and showers.

 Address: The end of Race Point Road, off Route 6, Provincetown, Massachusetts